saucal/Engineering-Best-Practices/_includes/markdown/Tools.md

 ---
 ```

-In order to trigger processing of the above provisioning of sites, you need to run `vagrant up --provision`
+In order to trigger processing of the above provisioning of sites, you need to run `vagrant up`

 #### Porting sites from other enviroments to VVV (WIP)